White Paper on Full Employment in Australia

+Background

 The contrasting experiences of the Great Depression and the Second World War convinced the Labor Party that governments could and must intervene to ensure the achievement of full employment.
-The introduction to the White Paper summed this up:
+The introduction to the white paper summed this up:

 Despite the need for more houses, food, equipment and every other type of product, before the war not all those available for work were able to find employment or to feel a sense of security in their future.
 On the average during the twenty years between 1919 and 1939 more than one-tenth of the men and women desiring work were unemployed.
 In the worst period of the depression well over 25 per cent were left in unproductive idleness.
 By contrast, during the war no financial or other obstacles have been allowed to prevent the need for extra production being satisfied to the limit of our resources.